Jennifer Rush (1984 album): Overview

 Based in Germany, Rush teamed up with producers Candy DeRouge and Gunther Mende and released the first two singles from this album; "Into My Dreams" and "Come Give Me Your Hand" in 1983.
 It was in 1984 that she found her first success with the song "25 Lovers".
 This was followed by "Ring of Ice" and then with "The Power of Love", which remains her biggest hit worldwide.
 In 1985, the song became a massive success and reached number one on the UK Singles Chart for five weeks, selling over a million copies.
 It was at the time the best-selling single ever by a female artist and is still one of the best-selling singles ever.
 Success in her native United States proved elusive, as the single peaked at No. 57 on the Billboard Hot 100.
 "Ring of Ice" was chosen as the follow-up single in the UK, where it charted within the top 20.
-Further hits proved harder to come by, as another UK release, "Madonna's Eyes" failed to reach the top 75, although it reached No. 5 in France and No. 12 in South Africa.
+Further hits proved harder to come by, as another UK release, "Madonna's Eyes" failed to reach the top 75.

 Having been released in Germany in 1984, the album was repackaged and released internationally in late 1985.
+It was originally planned for release in the United Kingdom on 15 July 1985.
+However, it was first re-scheduled to 27 August before again being pushed back to 2 September.
+It was finally released in the United Kingdom on LP and Cassette in the week of 4 November 1985.
+The CD release followed on 23 December.

 In some countries, the Jennifer Rush album was a cross section of tracks from this release and Movin' (1985), either titled Jennifer Rush (Canada, German Democratic Republic) or Movin (Venezuela).